limalayla/libfit/README.md

 ###### New:
+* Started doing generic event handling
+* Matrices exception class

+###### Previous:
-* Input handled with its own thread, pushing key sstrokes to a list of events
+* Input handled with its own thread, pushing key strokes to a list of events
 * UI thread too, refreshing itself every now and then
 * Parent - son relation in UI

-###### Previous:
-* Documentation of every core classes
-* Renamed height and width into row and col in fmatrix.hpp
-* Implemented Strings List and used it in App
-* Lots and lots of code cleaning

 ###### ToDo:
-* Redefine usefulness of a member grid is really useful for every widgets since the ui takes a copy of it
-* Multi - thread support
-* Evenements logic
-* UI : Inputs
+* UI : Lists
-       Lists
 * Implement Trees
 * Documentation with doxygen
 * Inherit exception classes
 * Add z-axis behavior
 * Refresh UI only when changed
-* More generic handling of events
 * Cleaner refresh (console write)
+* Continue implementing events hadling
+* Move registerEvent to FObject?

 ###### Bugs:
 * Tools::keyFromValue randomly throwing segmentation faults (haven't reproduced since some time)
+* Probably going to have issues including App in UI and UI in App (even with incomplete declaration)
 * Open an issue if you see any!